polklibrary/pdfmerger/README.md

 *Begin?  y or n, then enter.*
 1. If your criteria looks good, go ahead and type y and enter.

 **ORDERING**

-The application will order your folders and files by their names.
+The application will order the folders and files by their names.